lirkwood/netdox/docs/_source/plugins.rst

 Running plugins
 ---------------
 Plugins have no mandatory attributes, but in order for Netdox to auto-run your plugin it must expose a function named 'runner' at the top level of the module.
 This function will be called with two arguments, a forward and reverse DNS set.
 These 'DNS sets' are typed like:

 ``dict[str, utils.DNSRecord]`` *and* ``dict[str, utils.PTRRecord]``

 where the dictionary keys are the DNS record names (either domain or IPv4 address).

-Any configuration values needed for your plugins to run should be placed in authentication.json (for more info see ref:`config`).
+Any configuration values needed for your plugins to run should be placed in authentication.json (for more info see :ref:`config`).

 pluginmaster